Lemon-Chad/jpizza-docs/source/libs.md

 ### Draw Functions

+- `drawPoly<points, color>` : Draws a polygon with the vertices being the given points and shaded in the given color.
+- `tracePoly<points, color>` : Draws the outline of a polygon with the vertices being the given points and shaded in the given color.
 - `drawOval<x, y, width, height, color>` : Draws an oval of the given color with the center at (x, y) with dimensions width x height.
 - `drawCircle<r, x, y, color>` : Draws a circle of the given color with the center at (x, y) and a radius of r.
 - `drawRect<x, y, width, height, color>` : Draws a rectangle of the given color with the center at (x, y) with dimensions width x height.